renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

    ```
     >**Note**: Wait for the deployments to complete before proceeding to the next task.
 This should take about 2 minutes.

     >**Note**: To verify the status of the deployments, you can examine the overview of your resource groups.
+Fell free to relaunch a deployment if the corresponding vm doesn't show up.

 1. Close the Cloud Shell pane.